shalevwiden/degreeview/README.md

 Came up with an innovative solution to print items in a csv horizontally.

 Create both horizontal AND vertical fuk it.

+### Excel Files creation with OpenPyXL

+- Created responsive data creation, including a responsive border that goes around all data.